Hybrid rules: the emerging playbook for flexible work

 Sense of belonging can be fostered without an office

-Social connection and bonds between colleagues are foundational to the success of all organisations.
-That’s why the flip in ‘sense of belonging’ scores from a negative (-5.0) in our Q3 report to a positive (+1.1) in the Q4 report might be the single most encouraging data point.
+Social connection and bonds between colleagues are foundational to the success of all organizations.
+That’s why the flip in “sense of belonging” scores from a negative (-5.0) in our Q3 report to a positive (+1.1) in the Q4 report might be the single most encouraging data point.

-The data shows that many organisations are making the investments needed to build team cohesion in a remote-first world.
-Almost half (46%) of workers agree that their company or team ‘has made deliberate changes to how we collaborate since working remotely.’
+The data shows that many organizations are making the investments needed to build team cohesion in a remote-first world.
+Almost half (46%) of workers agree that their company or team “has made deliberate changes to how we collaborate since working remotely.”
 Workers at these companies are:

 - 27% more likely to feel that remote work is better for their sense of belonging than working in the office